davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ### Out of order execution

-Out of order, also known as super scalar, execution is a way of extracting so called _Instruction level parallism_ from the code the CPU is executing.
-Modern CPUs effectively do SSA at the hardware level to identify data dependencies between operations, and where possible run independant operations in parallel.
+Out of order, also known as super scalar, execution is a way of extracting so called _Instruction level parallelism from the code the CPU is executing.
+Modern CPUs effectively do SSA at the hardware level to identify data dependencies between operations, and where possible run independent operations in parallel.

-However there is a limit to the amount of parallism inherent in any piece of code.
+However there is a limit to the amount of parallelism inherent in any piece of code.
 It's also tremendously power hungry.
 Most modern CPUs have settled on six execution units per core as there is an n squared cost of connecting each execution unit to all others at each stage of the pipeline.

 ### Speculative execution